odea-project/qAlgorithms/report/report.md

 ### Future Improvements and Additions
+Here listed are changes to the program that would be beneficial, but could not be implemented as of now.

 **Performance Improvements**
 The first subsetting is not multithreaded, since omp macros only work on for loops with no greater modification.
 If, before normal